fengjixuchui/AurumRE/README.md

 ### POOL ALLOCATION

-`ExAllocatePoolWithTag` will be called 4 times, with `'None' 0x656E6F4E` (default tag defined in `ExAllocatePool` as macro in WDK) tag.
+`ExAllocatePoolWithTag` will be called four times, with `'None' 0x656E6F4E` (default tag defined in `ExAllocatePool` as macro in WDK) tag, and all pools are paged.

 ```
 [DEBUGGER] ExAllocatePoolWithTag: PoolType:PagedPool(0) NumberOfBytes:0x18, Tag:0x656E6F4E